 What to consider

 Before thinking about the funding options available to you, it’s important to consider the total cost of studying for the Executive MBA.
-Of course, there are the fees, which for our February 2022 intake are £61,500 (which includes a deposit of £3,075 paid to secure your place upon receipt of an offer).
+Of course, there are the fees, which include a deposit paid to secure your place upon receipt of an offer.
 The remainder of the tuition fees are split equally between the two years of the programme.
 You can pay your tuition fees in one instalment per year when the programme starts in February or, if you are self-funding, in two instalments as set in a Regulated Credit Agreement.